allisonburtch/consultancy/index.md

 title: Hey, welcome.
 ---

-We're [name].
+We're IRL Research Lab.
 We work with people.
 And ideas.
 And technology.
 But mainly people.

-# [name] is the *feeling you get when someone has your back* and *tells the truth*.
+# What we bring is the *feeling you get when someone has your back* and *tells the truth*.

 We’re a research lab for the future.
 We work with you to solve tricky problems, publish trends, help you meet your goals, and report on findings.